 Serve Those Sprouts!

 Serve roasted Brussels sprouts hot or at least warm - they will keep warm and yummy for up to 30 or even 45 minutes if you cover them and set them in a warm place.

-Now is the time to drizzle on balsamic vinegar, sprinkle with freshly ground black pepper, cover with shavings of Parmesan cheese, spritz with lemon juice, add a splash of fish sauce, or add a few drops of hot chile oil or chili flakes if you want to serve them with additional flavors.
+Now is the time to drizzle on balsamic vinegar, sprinkle with freshly ground black pepper, cover with shavings of Parmesan cheese, spritz with lemon juice, add a splash of fish sauce, or add a few drops of hot chili oil or chili flakes if you want to serve them with additional flavors.